Real Estate – Real Estate (Review)

 Soulful San Diego cinephiles The Moviegoers have released a new digital EP, entitled Be a Man, and they’d like you to have it.

-The three song release takes some of the sweetest elements of the 90s—Pavement, The Breeders, Elliott Smith, Yo La Tengo—and fuses them into a deliciously caramelized rock and roll concoction.
-Clocking in at an all too brief twelve minutes, Be a Man is so heartfelt and catchy you may find yourself listening to it ten times in a row.
+The three-song release takes some of the sweetest elements of the 90s—Pavement, The Breeders, Elliott Smith, Yo La Tengo—and fuses them into a deliciously caramelized rock and roll concoction.
+Clocking in at an all-too-brief 12 minutes, Be a Man is so heartfelt and catchy you may find yourself listening to it 10 times in a row.
 At least that’s what happened to us.

 You can experience the sugary goodness by downloading the EP—miraculously free of charge.
 We dare you not to love it.